julieprunaret/Brest-bars/README.md

 # Bars in Brest

+Challenge by Lumy ~ reproduce that website : https://brest.bar/

 thanks to change the variable REACT_APP_MAPBOX_TOKEN in .env by your own key  [Create your own key here](https://www.mapbox.com/)

 ![Screenshot 2023-11-27 at 09-19-59 React App](https://github.com/julieprunaret/Brest-bars/assets/87066549/2d3a9273-84da-47af-8c04-f9e6435ea4b3)